 Annual Training Is Not Enough

-To keep staff prepared and compliant year-round, consider:
+To keep staff prepared and compliant year-round, consider quarterly refreshers, microlearning sessions, and real-time alerts for regulation updates.

 How ACI Health Supports HIPAA Compliance Training